bigomics/omicsplayground/docs/examples/examples.rst

 **Figure 14**.
 Classification tree for the :option:`rieckmann2017-immprot` dataset.
 To reproduce similar figures, go to the **Biomarker** module, and set the :option:`Predicted target: cell.type` from the input panel.
+Note that the classification tree is stochastically built up with some of the top features shown in `Figure 8`_; Therefore, users can get a slightly different survival tree every time.

 Volcano plots of methods